 Schools taking part in the District 12 - We Are Reading campaign took part in an exciting Tales on the Turf event which aimed at celebrating children who had shown exceptional effort and achievement in reading.

 We enjoyed a fun packed day; taking part in reading workshops, swapping books with other schools, meeting storyteller Rogan Mills and even having a reading and workshop with author and environmentalist Sarah Roberts!

-As part of our work to promote high standards of spelling throughout the school, we will be holding our first ever ‘Spelling Bee’ competition this year from Year 1 to Year 6.
-We feel that this will be a motivating and fun way to celebrate the achievements of all the children.
+As part of our work to promote high standards of spelling throughout the school, we will again be taking part in the SWAT cluster ‘Spelling Bee’ competition which runs from Year 1 to Year 6.
+In our experience, this has proved to be a motivating and fun way to celebrate the achievements of all the children.
 We will be joining with our SWAT cluster that consists of twelve other local primary schools.
 The spelling competition semi-final and final will include children from all thirteen schools.

-Each year group will have a list of words to learn that are from the National Curriculum.
+Each year group will have a list of words to learn that are taken from the National Curriculum yer group expectations.
 Children will have already practised many of these words in their spellings and this will be a useful opportunity to ensure that they have remembered these words.
 Each class teacher will provide opportunities for the children to practise spelling these orally throughout February.